-- Current account for new businesses.
-For businesses that are opening their first current account ever.
-It comes with 18 months of free banking.
+- Current account for small businesses and start-ups.
+For businesses whose estimated annual turnover is under £3 million.
+It comes with 12 months of free banking.

-- Current accounts for schools, clubs, charities and societies.
+- Current accounts for schools and community groups.
 These can all benefit from a more favourable deal than regular businesses.

 Lloyds business accounts charges

-Once your introductory deal is over, Lloyds will charge you for its business banking services.
-Expect the following fees:
+If you have a current account for small businesses and start ups, once your introductory deal, is over Lloyds will charge you for its business banking services.
+Larger businesses and professional practices can also expect the following fees:

 - Monthly fee.
 This is fixed and isn’t influenced by how much you use the account.